cantwont/scrobbler/README.md

 # Scrobbler

 ## About
 Ever wanted to have hundreds of thousands of scrobbles on Last.fm?
 Well here's a tool for that.
 No, this does NOT play the full song, you input a delay in ``configuration/config.json`` and every time it goes past that, as long as there is a song inside a playlist *(see below)* it will automatically register.

+## Features
+- Automatically register a scrobble for almost any song
+- Discord Webhook support
+- Custom playlists in a .json (will loop over to next playlist if you choose to in ``main.py``)
+- Customizable delay (30 recommended)
+- More coming soon

 ## Instructions
 First you need to go to [this website](https://www.last.fm/api/account/create) and make an account.
 Input literally anything for the text fields, click create and it will give you everything you need in the configuration.
 Your ``config.json`` should look like this: